knative/docs/serving/using-cert-manager-on-gcp.md

+---
-# Configuring Knative and CertManager for Google Cloud DNS
+title: "Configuring Knative and CertManager for Google Cloud DNS"
+#linkTitle: "OPTIONAL_ALTERNATE_NAV_TITLE"
+weight: 65
+---

 These instructions assume you have already setup a Knative cluster and installed cert-manager into your cluster.
 For more information, see